 Comment 1

-There is a disconnect in temporary rule between Section 1 referencing "other facility excluded under Section 2" and Section 2 excluding compost material and digestate, not a facility.
+There is a disconnect in the temporary rule between Section 1 referencing "other facility excluded under Section 2" and Section 2 excluding compost material and digestate, not a facility.

 “If it is the DEQ's intention to exclude "off-farm" facilities that land apply their digestate (like the POTB facility) then the amendments as drafted do not accomplish that goal because … the section (2) exclusion referenced in section (1) pertains only to digestate.
 If the DEQ intends to exclude from the Composting: Pathogen Reduction rule facilities that land apply their digestate, rather than just the digestate, then the proposed rule amendments must be redrafted and resubmitted for public comment.”